Do Go On - 397 - Aviator Charles Kingsford Smith

 You'd think so.

-There's another thing coming up that, again, you'd think they'd do first.
+There's another thing coming up that again you'd think they'd do first.

-Yeah, because it's like not as far and also there's places to crash land
+Yeah, because it's like not as far.

-if you need to, so probably a good trial run.
+So, probably good trial run.

 Yeah.

-Although crashing in a lot of the centre of Australia,
+Although crashing in a lot of the centre of Australia, you may as well crash in the ocean.

 Yeah.